bitsoex/slate/source/index.html.md

 ## Crypto Withdrawals

-> The string returned by the API looks like this:
+> The string returned by the API looks like this (example for BTC):

 ```json
 {